JC-B/music_genre_classification/README.md

 ## [Yajie Hu and Mitsunori Ogihara Million Song Dataset Genre Tags](http://web.cs.miami.edu/home/yajiehu/resource/genre/) ##
+### General ###

+This genre tag is added to a tab delemeted file that is a 1% subset of the dataset in the file combined.txt.
+This is a good place to start testing classification algorithms.

 ### Possible Genres ###
 - Blues
 - Country